0xluckycoder/ecommerce/README.md

 ### Business Logic / Features
 - Managed ecommerce platform that allows anyone to create their own stores and start selling products online ( like shopify )
 - This app contains two user levels which are customer and vendor, since we have two customer levels when authenticating visitor will be asked to whether they need to signup as a customer or signup as a vendor.
+- once user selected a role his account only can be used for that selected role

 ####  Vendor Level Features
 - Vendor Account